Akmal-Esmat/Akmal-Esmat/README.md

 ## Currently Building

-> Currently building a knowledge platform that combines vector search, AI agents, and long-term memory — while continuing to learn distributed systems and cloud-native architecture.
+> Currently building an OS-level AI agent for my graduation project — combining GUI and shell action modes with a verification layer and re-planning under uncertainty — while working hands-on with RAG, vector search, and agent memory in a DevOps internship shipping containerized AI tools on Azure.

 <br/>